harphub/Rfa/inst/doc/FAdoc.md

 **NOTE: in cy43t1, grib-1 and even grib-2 were introduced.
 I’ll document that as soon as I found out how it works.**

+NGRIB values between 120 to 240 signify new encoding manner using grib\_api (now **eccodes**) from ECMWF.

+**WARNING** it appears that in this new version, the data stream is **byte-swapped**!
+Presumably this was developped on a big-endian platform where the data was first read as big-endian 8-byte integers and then passed to eccodes.
+But now, on little-endian platforms this effectively means that the data stream must be **byte-swapped in chuncks of 8 bytes**.
+More or less the same weird situation as ECHKEVO files.

 ### Spectral data